Art & Self Awareness

 For the same reason that you may whistle a tune from "The Marriage of Figaro", but this doesn’t not mean you are an opera singer; you may sing along with Whitney Huston the "I will always love you" song while you are taking a shower, but trust me, it does not mean you are now a singer, any more than you are a great fashion designer because someone had once complimented your blouse / skirt colour coordination skills, or because you once sewn a button that fell off from a shirt.
 Similarly, you are not a great actor because you had a role in your high school play or because you can lie very well...
 You are not a biker-chick because you once posed next to a motorcycle, or have a cute Twity tattoo on you angle.
 And you are not actually a star because you pose like one in all those Facebook selfies.
 Like you are not a doctor because you took a couple of first aid classes.
 And you are not an athlete because you go to the gym every week.
 You are not a great dancer because you love dancing at weddings or because you took ballet when you were a kid.
 (It takes a little more than that).
 And you are not a graphic designer just because you mess around with fonts on your computer or put photos into frames.
 Like you are not a great engineer because you once assembled an Ikea bed; you are not a computer genius because you managed to upgrade Windows on your own; and you don't have a great mathematical mind, just because you happen to have a vague understanding of what the fuck "pi’ is!

 And by the way, you are not a writer because you have always kept a diary or because you have written a lot of affirmations in notebooks when you were going through your Self-Help phase, or because you went through a divorce or an illness or some other painful experience and feel like venting.
 Wanting to vent, to find release and comfort in writing down your experience is very healing, but not at all what makes you a writer.
 On the contrary, what it does, is the ability to create new stories, new worlds in your head that are not nessesarily directly related to your own personal life, and to have the language, the secret code as it were, that will make them identifiable by others.
-Likewise, you are not a writer because you write briefs all day at work and it doesn't stink like other aspects of your working day, or because you wrote one hell of a text to your ex, one night when you were a little tipsy that it made him call you, or simply because you keep saying things like: "one day I will give it all up in order to write" (Trust me if you were meant to write, you would do nothing but that.
-It is not a matter of finding the "right" time to do it, or even a matter of a conscious decision or even choice...
+To have your head be filled with stories that keep up at night, that visit you in your dreams, that force you to fill your home with notes...
+Likewise, you are not a writer because you write briefs all day at work and it doesn't stink like other aspects of your working day, or because you read a lot of books, or because you wrote one hell of a text to your ex, one night when you were a little tipsy that it made him call you, or simply because you keep saying things like: "one day I will give it all up in order to write" (Trust me, if you were meant to write, you would do nothing but that.
+It is not a matter of finding the "right" time to do it, or even a matter of a conscious decision or even a choice...
 You just HAVE to do it and you just go ahead and do it.)

 And lastly, if you find creating anything to be a pleasant and relaxing experience, you are most definitely NOT an Artist.
 Cause if it is pleasant and relaxing, you are not doing it right...